izikeros/blog/content/posts/posts/2023/2023-02-13-how_to_use_rpc_in_python.md

 ---
-Title: How to use RPC in python?
+Title: How to Use RPC in Python?
 Slug: how-to-use-rpc-in-python
 Date: 2023-02-13
 Modified: 2023-02-13